-*These are high in Fructans (not fructose), a type of oligosaccharides (the “O” in FODMAP).
-Fructans are chains of fructose molecules that travel to the large intestine undigested and are fermented by our gut bacteria.
+*These are high in Fructans (not fructose), a type of oligosaccharide (the “O” in FODMAP).

 3. Avoid large loads of fructose in one sitting

-Going back to my initial “everything in moderation” message, if you follow a healthy diet without excess added sugars, come the holidays, you may enjoy a dessert without guilt.
-Still, if you want to avoid symptoms, make sure the piece is small, or, if you really want to indulge for once, keep your overall FODMAP level low during the rest of the day.
+In conclusion, if you follow a healthy diet without excess added sugars, come the holidays, you may enjoy a dessert without guilt or unwanted gut symptoms.
+On the other hand, if you really want to indulge for once, keep your overall FODMAP level low for the rest of the day.
 Your tummy will thank you, and you will be able to really enjoy the time you spend with your friends a family!

 Italian Hot Chocolate